Kumu Hula Greg

 he joined Waimapuna under the late Kumu Hula Darrell Lupenui and

-later with Hauoli Hula Halau under the late Kumu Hula Leilani Sharpe Mendez.
+later with Hauoli Hula Studio under the late Kumu Hula Leilani Sharpe Mendez.

 After their passing, he continued with Tahitian Raatira Teitu Kame'enui;